kartoza/sawps/docs/src/user/manual/user-roles.md

     ![Statistician](./img/user-role-10.png)

-    * **Full access**: The statistician have full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, help, organisation member, and explore(map tab) page.
-Statistician can access documentation site.
+    * **Full access**: The statistician has full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, help, organisation member, and explore(map tab) page.
+Statisticians can access documentation site.

     * **Access with conditions**: The statistician can access explore(reports tab), explore(charts tab), data upload, property upload, species upload, and automated reporting page.
 Or download CSV report and download charts functionality.
+If they are part of an organisation.

 ## Assigning Roles